Breast reduction is surgery to reduce the size of the breasts.

 - Unwelcome attention that is making you feel awkward

 Some women may benefit from non-surgical treatments, such as:

 - Exercising to strengthen their back and shoulder muscles

 - Losing excess weight

 - Wearing supportive bras

-Breast reduction is generally safe.
+Breast reduction surgery is generally safe.
 Ask your doctor about these complications.

 - Large scars that take a long time to heal

 - Loss of feeling in the nipple area